BurkhalterY/normalux.ch/readme.md

 # Normalux.ch

-The best way to see what this project is is to try it by yourself.
+The best way to see what this project is to try it by yourself.
 It only takes 45 seconds.

 https://www.normalux.ch/